Modifications of Child Support and Time Sharing in Florida & Proof of Substantial and Permanent Change in Circumstances.

 Florida courts make custody and parenting orders that revolve around the children’s best interests – not parent’s.
 The Florida statutes has a list of factors that every Florida family judge must consider in a parenting case.
 Consideration of each factor is mandatory.
 Court orders normally specify facts supporting each factor.
 A final custody order will normally indicate in part or in full, which parent prevailed for each factor.

-If you have a problem receiving your support payments from the parent of your child, or if your timesharing or parenting plan is not being followed and yet the payee is getting credit for substantial overnight visits, you should hire a child custody and child support attorney in Tampa Bay to help you settle these matters in court.
+If you have a problem receiving your child support payments from the parent of your child, or if your court order for timesharing or parenting plan is not being followed and the payee is still getting credit for substantial overnight visits, you may wish to consult with a Tampa child custody and child support attorney.

 Taking matters into your own hands by withholding time sharing from the payee is not permitted and can render you in contempt of court.
 Alternatively, not following your time sharing schedule or not paying your child support because you think it is unfair, may also land you back in court on a contempt lawsuit.
 It’s always best to seek the approval of the courts before wavering from the final judgment.
 If your child support case is being handled by the Department of Revenue and you just aren’t getting any relief, it may be time to hire a child support and custody lawyer in Tampa to help you fight for your parental rights and the rights of your children.

-Nilo J Sanchez & Associates is a Tampa family law attorney representing clients in high conflict child custody cases, modifications of child custody or time sharing and child support modifications.
-For a consultation, call 813-879-4600 or message us below.
+Nilo J Sanchez & Associates PA – Tampa family law attorneys representing clients in high conflict family law matters.
+To schedule a consultation with a Tampa Family Law Attorney to discuss a modification of child custody or time sharing and child support modification, call 813-879-4600 or message us below.

 Family Law Attorney Services Serving Clients in the Following Tampa Bay Locations: